Details on a credit some taxpayers can claim when they contribute to an IRA or 401k.

 * If you were born on January 1, you’re considered 18 as of the day before your 18th birthday, on December 31 of the preceding year, for purposes of this rule.

-Income: For this purpose, we’re talking about your adjusted gross income, which is your income after taking certain deductions (such as a deduction for your IRA contribution), but before claiming personal exemptions, itemized deductions or the standard deduction.
-If you excluded income from foreign sources, you’ll have to add that back when figuring this credit.
+Income: For this purpose, we’re talking about your adjusted gross income, which is your income after taking certain deductions (such as a deduction for your IRA contribution), but before claiming itemized deductions or the standard deduction.
+If you excluded income from foreign sources, you’ll have to add that back when figuring income for this purpose.

 What types of retirement contributions qualify?
 Plenty.
 You can put money into any of the following: